-Credit for reinsurance would be allowed by the bill when the reinsurance is ceded to an assuming insurer maintaining a trust fund in a qualified U.S. financial institution for the payment of the valid claims of the assuming insurer's U.S. ceding insurers.
+Credit for reinsurance is allowed by the bill when the reinsurance is ceded to an assuming insurer maintaining a trust fund in a qualified U.S. financial institution for the payment of the valid claims of the assuming insurer's U.S. ceding insurers.

-The assuming insurer would be required to annually report information substantially the same as required on the

-NAIC annual statement form by licensed insurers.
-The assuming insurer would be required to submit for the Commissioner's examination the books and records, at the expense of the assuming insurer.
+The assuming insurer is required to annually report information substantially the same as required on the NAIC annual statement form by licensed insurers.
+The assuming insurer is required to submit for the Commissioner's examination the books and records, at the expense of the assuming insurer.

-Further, the bill would require the form of the trust to be approved by either an insurance commissioner of the state where the trust is domiciled, or the insurance commissioner of another state who has accepted principal regulatory oversight of the trust; require the form of the trust to be filed with insurance commissioners of every state where the ceding insurer's beneficiaries of the trust are domiciled, and further specify the requirements of the trust instrument; specify the validity of a trust; and require the trustee of the trust to submit a report to the Commissioner, no later than February 28 of each year.
+Further, the bill requires the form of the trust to be approved by either an insurance commissioner of the state where the trust is domiciled, or the insurance commissioner of another state who has accepted principal regulatory oversight of the trust; requires the form of the trust to be filed with insurance commissioners of every state where the ceding insurer's beneficiaries of the trust are domiciled, and further specifies the requirements of the trust instrument; specifies the validity of a trust; and requires the trustee of the trust to submit a report to the Commissioner, no later than February 28 of each year.

-Additional categories of the assuming insurer would have the following requirements:
+Additional categories of the assuming insurer have the following requirements:

-- The trust fund for a single assuming insurer would be required to consist of funds in trust in an amount not less than the assuming insurer's liabilities attributable to reinsurance ceded by U.S. ceding insurers, in addition to a maintenance of a trusteed surplus of at least \$20.0 million, except for an authorized reduction in the required surplus; - The state commissioner with principal regulatory oversight of the trust would be permitted to authorize a reduction in the required trusteed surplus any time after the assuming insurer has permanently discontinued underwriting new business secured by the trust for at least three years.
-The state commissioner would be required to make a finding, based on assessment of risk, that the new required surplus level would be adequate for the protection of U.S. ceding insurers, policyholders, and claimants in light of foreseeable adverse loss development.
-The bill would state the risk assessment may involve an actuarial review, considering all material risk factors and the effect of the surplus requirements on the assuming insurer's liquidity or solvency.
-The bill would specify the minimum required trusteed surplus would not be reduced to an amount less than 30 percent of the assuming insurer's liabilities attributable to reinsurance ceded by U.S. ceding insurers covered by the trust;
+- The trust fund for a single assuming insurer is required to consist of funds in trust in an amount not less than the assuming insurer's liabilities attributable to reinsurance ceded by U.S. ceding insurers, in addition to maintaining a trusteed surplus of at least \$20.0 million, except for an authorized reduction in the required surplus; - The state commissioner with principal regulatory oversight of the trust is permitted to authorize a reduction in the required trusteed surplus any time after the assuming insurer has permanently discontinued underwriting new business secured by the trust for at least three years.
+The state commissioner is required to make a finding, based on assessment of risk, that the new required surplus level is adequate for the protection of U.S. ceding insurers, policyholders, and claimants in light of foreseeable adverse loss development.
+The bill states the risk assessment may involve an actuarial review, considering all material risk factors and the effect of the surplus requirements on the assuming insurer's liquidity or solvency.
+The bill specifies the minimum required trusteed surplus will not be reduced to an amount less than 30 percent of the assuming insurer's liabilities attributable to reinsurance ceded by U.S. ceding insurers covered by the trust;